 One of my personal bad habits is online browsing, adding items to my cart, and then never actually checking out.
 By online shopping at local and small businesses, there’s no need to feel guilty for clicking the “checkout’ button because you’re contributing to the further success of these establishments during a time when their physical stores aren’t able to operate.
 Remember that the best gifts are the ones from local restaurants and shops, so close that Amazon tab and support small during the holiday season!

 4. Consider donating if able

-Making a small donation to a local business is a great way to support other community members while practicing social distancing.
+Making a small or recurring donation to a local business is a great way to support other community members while practicing social distancing.
 Even the smallest acts can benefit so many people, and if multiple people create small recurring donations to a local business, it could be the difference between staying open and shutting down.